Join Here | Log In

 What exactly is lactose?

 Lactose is a compound sugar, meaning it is two different sugar molecules stuck together.
-Glucose and galactose make up lactose.
-The lactase enzyme splits apart the sugar molecule, and your cells then use the glucose and galactose for energy.
+Glucose and galactose are the two sugar molecules combined together in lactose.
+The lactase enzyme splits apart the sugar molecules, and your cells then use the glucose and the galactose for energy.

 Without lactase to split up lactose, it ends up traveling through your intestines and feeding your gut microbes.
 An overabundance of lactose can disrupt your microbial balance – giving you bloating, cramping, and even diarrhea.